 - updates to the plan to reflect new sets of information and data

-- a new baseline measures report
+- Year one measures report

 - changes to the plan in response to feedback.

 Recent central government reforms and initiatives relating to housing, community wellbeing and environment support the direction of the Auckland Plan 2050.